 So what's the solution to sardine-packed parks?
 Maybe, park managers say, it might be limiting the number of visitors allowed through the gates.

-"We realize that currently we're on an unsustainable course in terms of demands for visitation compared to the ability of the current park system to handle it," Yellowstone social scientist Ryan Atwell recently told the Associated Press.
+"We realize that currently we're on an unsustainable course in terms of demands for visitation compared to the ability of the current park system to handle it," Yellowstone social scientist Ryan Atwell told the Associated Press.

 But not only people were inconvenienced; there was an impact on the park, too.

-Rangers issued 52,036 "resource warnings" for behaviors such as "threatening thermal features, approaching wildlife too closely, hiking in restricted areas and 'taking bathroom breaks outside the restroom,' " reported the AP.
+In 2015, rangers issued 52,036 "resource warnings" for behaviors such as "threatening thermal features, approaching wildlife too closely, hiking in restricted areas and 'taking bathroom breaks outside the restroom,' " reported the AP.

 The AP reported that park superintendent Dan Wenk told a group of business people that if the growth continues, he could foresee a limit on Yellowstone visitors during peak season, although probably not for at least a decade.